Marta M. Mobley, CA

 People say you can’t take it with you, but I believe you can bestow your most prized possessions with all the loved ones you leave behind.

-I thought about these words each time I was faced with sorting through each of my family member’s belongings after they passed away.
-First it happened in my twenties when I organized my mother’s beloved genealogy work, then one year after, when I packed up my father’s well-worn work tools.
-Then a decade later when I sold my twin brother’s vast DVD collection, and shortly thereafter when I divided my sister’s cherished artwork and supplies amongst her closest friends, and finally when I donated my oldest sister’s treasured book collection to our local library.
+I thought about these words each time I was faced with sorting through a family member’s belongings after they passed away.
+First it happened in my twenties when I organized my mother’s beloved genealogy work, then one year after when I packed up my father’s well-worn work tools.
+Then a decade later when I sold my twin brother’s vast DVD collection, and shortly thereafter when I divided my sister’s cherished artwork and supplies amongst her closest friends.
+And finally when I donated my oldest sister’s treasured book collection to our local library.

-Memories flooded my mind of the blessed life I shared with my beloved ones and a commotion of emotions pulsed though my heart.
+Memories flooded my mind of the blessed life I shared with my beloved ones and a commotion of emotions pulsed through my heart.
 I smiled, then cried, and also laughed as I reflected over the many stories we had created and experienced together.
-And each day I continue living here on earth without them, their life stories are all that truly matter to me.
+And each day I continue living here on Earth without them, their life stories are all that truly matter to me.

 We are all storytellers.
-A story could simply be telling your best friend about a problem you are having at work, or a it could be a moment when your kids come home from school and blurt out what happened to them that day.
+A story could simply be telling your best friend about a problem you are having at work or it could be a moment when your kids come home from school and blurt out what happened to them that day.
 It might be a grandparent talking about the painful experiences they had in World War II or a journalist who writes the details of a breaking news story.
-Or it could be a poet sharing their unrequited love story in a poem, or a musician singing about their hopelessness in a song.
-Or a fictional story a talented novelist writes in a entertaining book or a novice nonfiction writer sharing their person story in a memoir.
+Or it could be a poet sharing their unrequited love story in a poem or a musician singing about their hopelessness in a song.
+Or a fictional story a talented novelist writes in an entertaining book or a novice nonfiction writer sharing their personal story in a memoir.

-This is why I love and am so passionate about hearing, writing, and sharing stories with others, because in the moments of my life that seemed most dark, painful and disheartening, I heard or read a story and it gave me the hope I needed to not give up and made me feel that I am not alone.
+This is why I love and am so passionate about hearing, writing, and sharing stories with others—because in the moments of my life that seemed most dark, painful, and disheartening, I heard or read a story, and it gave me the hope I needed to not to give up and made me feel that I am not alone.

 Get in touch today to work with Marta!